Constellations (play): Other productions

 In 2017, the play premiered in Los Angeles at the Geffen Playhouse with Ginnifer Goodwin and Allen Leech and director Giovanna Sardelli.

 A regional performance premiered in August 2017 at TheatreWorks Silicon Valley with Robert Gilbert and Carie Kawa and director Robert Kelley.

 The play premiered in Perth, Western Australia in June 2018 with Paul Davey and Madelaine Page and directed by Brendan Ellis.

 In July 2019, the play premiered in Kyiv, Ukraine with Alina Tunik and Pavlo Aldoshyn, translated and directed by Olga Annenko.
 Original music by Ivan Kirov, set and costume design by Tatyana Ovsiychuk.

 In December 2021, the play was staged by the Owl & Nightingale Players in Gettysburg, Pennsylvania, featuring Casey Creagh as Marianne and Eric Lippe as Roland.
 Creagh won the Capstone Award awarded by the local Gettysburg College.

 In 2022 the Hawaiian premiere was produced by the KOA Theater opening June 17th.
 The show was directed by Kevin Keaveney and starred Chris Jaymes and Eden Lee.

 In November 2022 a production was staged at The Garage, Bangkok by the Bangkok Community Theatre, featuring Nicholas Burnham and Fiona Haque, directed by Danny Wall.
 The production took place at ‘The Garage’ in Bangkok, Thailand.

 In April 2023, a new production of the play, directed by Wesley Henderson Roe, will be presented at Hampton Hill Theatre in Hampton, England, starring Brendan Leddy and Heather Stockwell.

 In November 2023, the play was performed in Amsterdam by Downstage Left at the Polanentheater.

-In September of 2024, the play was performed in Mankato, Minnesota by Minnesota State University, Mankato Theatre and Dance.
+In September 2024, the play was performed in Mankato, Minnesota by Minnesota State University, Mankato Theatre and Dance.
 It was a part of their Studio Season.